• Arapsuyu Mahallesi, Atatürk Bulvarı M.Gökay Plaza

 Is Psoriasis Contagious?
 Learn the Facts!

-The Most Misunderstood Aspects of Psoriasis Treatment
+Most Misunderstood Points in Psoriasis Treatment

 Debunking Psoriasis Myths: What You Need to Know

-How to Overcome Misconceptions About Psoriasis?
+How to Overcome Misconceptions About Psoriasis

 Empower Yourself with Accurate Information While Living with Psoriasis